 - Marvel's Sub-Mariner has the same thing going on, even though he can also fly.
 It's when people mess with that formula that things get weird.

-- Lampshaded and justified during J Michael Straczynski's run on The Amazing Spider-Man.
-A character named Ezekiel talks about this phenomenon for the X-Men and The Hulk, as well as Peter's own tendency to fight animal-themed villains - such as Doctor Octopus, the Vulture, and the Rhino.
+- Lampshaded and justified during J. Michael Straczynski's run on The Amazing Spider-Man.
+A character named Ezekiel talks about this phenomenon for the X-Men, Captain America, and Thor, as well as Peter's own tendency to fight animal-themed villains - such as Doctor Octopus, the Vulture, and the Rhino.
 And the Scorpion, and the Jackal, and the Black Fox, and the Black Cat, and the Grizzly, and the Gibbon, and the Kangaroo, and the Walrus, and the White Rabbit, and...

 - The main theme of Spidey's gallery, however, is Power and Responsiblity.
 Like Spidey, many of his enemies got their powers by chance, either being offered it by somebody out of nowhere (Rhino, Scorpion, Eddie Brock) or like Peter as the result of a science experiment Gone Horribly Wrong (Ock, Osborn, Sandman, Curt Connors).
 The both cases they chose to use their powers irresponsibly, and unlike Spider-Man they were always either looking for it or at least given the choice not to attain it or reject it, rather than having it totally thrust on them as Peter did (Ock, Osborn and Connors all had accidents, but there were also always messing with science and power they should not have been, or at least should have been more careful with- thus, they pursued power irresponsibly).